U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How many nuclear power plants are in the U.S. and where are they located?

-There are currently 65 commercially operating nuclear power plants with 104 nuclear reactors in 31 states around the country.
-Thirty-six of the plants have two or more reactors.
-These plants have generated about 20% of U.S. electricity each year since 1990.
-The Palo Verde plant in Arizona has 3 reactors and the largest combined generating capacity of 3,942 Megawatts (MW) in 2010.
-Fort Calhoun in Nebraska has the smallest capacity with a single reactor at 478 Megawatts (MW) in 2010.
+There are currently 62 commercially operating nuclear power plants with 100 nuclear reactors in 31 states in the United States.
+Thirty-five of these plants have two or more reactors.
+The Palo Verde plant in Arizona has 3 reactors and had the largest combined net summer generating capacity of 3,937 megawatts (MW) in 2012.
+Fort Calhoun in Nebraska with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2012.

 Other FAQs about Nuclear